hoerbo/Data-Projects/README.md

 # Repository for Data Science Projects

-This repository contains interesting projects from the **Data Scientist in Phython** course I am currently pursuing on dataquest.io.
+This repository contains Data Science projects (influenced dataquest.io).
 The projects are sorted into subfolders and consist of *jupyter notebooks* and data sets.
 The *.ipynb files are processed by github and can be viewed in the browser.